VPNFilter Router Malware—Secure Your Network!

 As scary as this sounds, there are some simple steps you can take to combat this issue.
 The FBI recommends rebooting your router, even if it’s not one of the models known to be affected from Linksys, Netgear, or QNAP.
 A reboot can stop the malware from running and will help stop its propagation to other networks.

 Beyond that step, EVAN recommends the following to further secure your network:

-- Set a strong administrator password – Most routers ship with a default password of “admin” that should be changed immediately upon setting Choose a memorable, but secure password that incorporates symbols, numbers, and a mix of upper and lower-case letters.
+- Set a strong administrator password – Most routers ship with a default password of “admin” that should be changed immediately.
+Choose a memorable but secure password that incorporates symbols, numbers, and a mix of upper and lower-case letters.